Select Page

 1. The Reichstag Building

-2. The Memorial to the Murdered Jews of Europe
+2. Memorial to the Murdered Jews of Europe

-This powerful memorial, also known as the Holocaust Memorial, is a place of reflection and remembrance.
-Located near the Brandenburg Gate, it consists of 2,711 concrete slabs arranged in a grid pattern.
-Walking through the memorial evokes a sense of isolation and disorientation, symbolizing the tragedy and loss experienced by the Jewish community during World War II.
-Take a moment to pay your respects and contemplate the history it represents.
+The Holocaust Memorial, a powerful memorial is a place of reflection and remembrance.
+It was built of 2,711 concrete slabs arranged in a grid pattern, a distance of 0.8 miles from the Brandenburg Gate.
+If you walk through the memorial it is a feeling of aloneness and disorientation, symbolizing the tragedy and the loss of the Jewish community during the second world war.
+Pay respect and consider the history it represents, take a moment.

 3. Topography of Terror